-Only a few hospitals in Haiti have emergency rooms that people suffering from injuries or acute illness can rely on.
-In the past few years patients have been coming to St. Boniface's emergency department in huge numbers because of the guarantee that they will get good quality care in the most critical situations.
+Only a few hospitals in Haiti have emergency rooms that people suffering from injuries or acute illnesses can rely on.
+In the past few years, patients have been coming to St. Boniface's emergency department in huge numbers because of the guarantee that they will get good quality care in the most critical situations.

 Dr. Danica Gomes, an emergency care doctor originally from New York City, has been running SBHF’s Emergency Department since summer 2016.
 She has significantly grown the department’s professionalism and quality of care.

 This is such an exciting time for St. Boniface Hospital.
 When I first joined the team there were only 6 beds in the Emergency Room.
 Now we have 21 beds, and the new ER will have more than 30.
 More often then not all of our spaces are completely full, which speaks to the need for advanced emergency services here.

 In late 2017 we were thrilled to welcome Dr. Mirielle Bien-Aimé to the Emergency Department team.
 Dr. Bien-Aimé will be training with Dr. Gomes for the next six months, with the intention that she will take over leadership of the department when Dr. Gomes finishes her time in Haiti this summer.